troeger/opensubmit/docs/formats/html/_sources/backend_use.rst.txt

 Location: ``Teacher backend`` - ``Course`` - ``Manage assignments``  - ``Show submissions``

-The grading of student submissions follows the same workflow, regardless of the fact if you have code evaluation activated or not.
+The grading of student submissions always follows the same workflow, regardless of the fact if you are using the automated testing facilities or not.

 Short version:

-- For each submission:
+- For every submission:

   - Open the submission in the teacher backend.
   - Use the preview function for inspecting uploaded student archives.